mbrukman/why-svelte/readme.md

 As as result, you’ll need more specialized tools and a little more framework-specific knowledge.
-Additionally, Svelte's language extensions increase the cost of converting existing Svelte components to another framework for those rare unfortunate times.
+Additionally, Svelte’s language extensions increase the cost of converting existing Svelte components to another framework for those rare unfortunate times.